One of the toughest things a man can have is sensitive skin.

-The good news is you can easily clean this with or without the base.
+The good news is you can quickly clean this with or without the base.

-It may not shave as close as the Arc 5 but don’t sleep on the Panasonic ES8243A Arc 4.
-The four cutting elements will still able to shave pretty close with the benefit not having less irritation.
+It may not shave as close as the Arc 5, but don’t sleep on the Panasonic ES8243A Arc 4.
+The four cutting elements will still able to cut pretty close with the benefit of having less irritation.

-Can you imagine five linear blades raking on your neck?
-I cannot so I firmly believe that if you have sensitive skin, this is a good compromise.
+Can you imagine five blades raking on your neck?
+I cannot, so I firmly believe that if you have sensitive skin, this is a good compromise.

 Flexible Pivoting Head

 This shaver may lack the individually pivoting cutting elements found in the Braun and Philips.
-But Panasonic makes up for it by making the head pivot, side to side, forward and backward.
+But Panasonic makes up for it by making the head swivel, side to side, forward and backward.